richardcalahan/exportr/README.md

 ### License

-Exportr is copyright 2012 Evan Richard Calahan and contributors at All Day Everyday.
+Exportr is copyright 2012 by Richard Calahan and contributors at All Day Everyday.
 It is licensed under the MIT license.
 See the include LICENSE file for details.